jimtng/dscalarm-mqtt/README.md

 ## OpenHAB Example

+The Homie implementation in OpenHAB isn't working for me, so I created manual things/items files instead.

 ### MQTT Broker thing
 I have a separate mqtt.things to define the broker bridge.
 It can be used/referenced by mqtt things in other files.
 ```